-Similarly, rules in many jurisdictions allow prosecutors to offer statements obtained in violation of Miranda against defendants in sentencing hearings (U.S. v.
-Nichols, 4th Cir., 2006).
-For example, assume that in an improperly obtained statement, a defendant admits to the police that he was armed with a weapon when he committed a crime.
-The defendant's confession may not be admissible at trial to prove the defendant's guilt, but the prosecutor may offer it into evidence during sentencing to try to obtain a harsher sentence.
+Similarly, rules in many jurisdictions allow prosecutors to offer statements obtained in violation of Miranda against defendants in sentencing hearings.
+(U.S. v.
+Nichols, 438 F.3d 437 (4th Cir.
+2006).)
+For example, assume that in an improperly obtained statement a defendant admits to the police that he was armed with a weapon when he committed a crime.
+The defendant's confession may not be admissible at trial to prove the defendant's guilt, but the prosecutor may offer it as evidence during sentencing to try to obtain a harsher sentence.

 Here are some other common exceptions to the Miranda rule:

 Public safety exception.
 In dangerous situations, the "public safety" exception allows police officers to question suspects about weapons without giving a Miranda warning.
 If the interrogation leads the police to a weapon, it can be used against the suspect at trial.
 (N.Y. v.
 Quarles, 467 U.S. 649 (1984); see The Public Safety Exception to Miranda for more detail.)

 Discovery of physical evidence.
 Dangerous situation or not, any physical evidence (such as a threatening note or the loot from a robbery) that the police learn about through questioning that violates Miranda can generally be used against a suspect in court.
 (U.S. v.
 Patane, 543 U.S.630 (2004); see If the Police Find Evidence Because of a Miranda Violation, Is the Evidence Inadmissible?)